Vettvangur/Ekom/README.md

  * we always apply IProductDiscount straight to OrderLines Points to consider for allowing OrderInfo to have ProductDiscounts
  * We could also create a ApplyDiscountToOrder accepting IProductDiscount.
 It would then apply the ProductDiscount straight to applicable OrderLine's
- * If we push the discount from OrderInfo to OrderLine on creation of line, how would stackable work
+ * If we push the discount from OrderInfo to OrderLine on creation of line, how would 'exclusive' work
- * Example: OrderInfo has ProductDiscount, applicable line gets discount a stackable global discount is applied to Order, old OrderLine keeps product discount.
+ * Example: OrderInfo has ProductDiscount, applicable line gets discount.
+An inclusive global discount is applied to Order, old OrderLine keeps product discount.
 Now new OrderLine's do not get the initial ProductDiscount !!

-##### Guðjóns ProductDiscount functionality has been largely renamed to GlobalDiscount and additionally can be set with an empty DiscountItems list to apply to all orders where constraints are valid.

 ##### Caveats:
 We still have no "Real" order discounts, that is it is not currently possible to create a fixed order discount that gives free shipping the discount is applied per OrderLine and gets multiplied by the amount of lines